tohyuting/tp/docs/DeveloperGuide.md

    1. Test case: View command with complete prefixes e.g. `view ct/w i/2`<br>
       Expected: WarehouseList updates to show only warehouse at index 2.
 Products associated with the warehouse and their details are shown in the command result box.
-   1. Test case: View command with missing prefixes e.g `view ct/w` or `view`<br>
+   1. Test case: View command with missing prefixes e.g. `view ct/w` or `view`<br>
       Expected: WarehouseList will not be updated to show only warehouse at index 1.
 Error details will be shown in the response message, indicating that it is an invalid command format.
 A help message for view command will also be displayed to guide user accordingly.
 WarehouseList on GUI remains unchanged.
-   1. Test case: View command with index larger than range of warehouse list displayed e.g.`view ct/w i/x` (where x is larger than the displayed list size)<br>
+   1. Test case: View command with index larger than range of warehouse list displayed e.g. `view ct/w i/x` (where x is larger than the displayed list size)<br>
       Expected: Similar to previous.

 ## Viewing help messages for various commands